the-coding-pie/notes_app/README.md

 I separated the Django backend from the ReactJS frontend.
 One of the many ways to run this project is to run the Django backend API alone and then use the ReactJS frontend to consume the API.

-So first let's activate the backend API server:
+First:

 - `git clone` or `Download ZIP` this repo `https://github.com/the-coding-pie/notes_app.git`

+## Backend Setup

+Now let's activate the backend API server:

-- then `cd notes_app/backend/backend/`
+- `cd notes_app/backend/backend/`

 ## Setting up a virtual environment using venv
 - `python3 -m venv venv` will make a virtual environment